The Simplicial Cylinder DG Ring: Introduction

 {\bf Section 3.} Here we introduce the DG ring $\opn{N}(X, B)$ associated functorially to a simplicial set $X$ and a DG ring $B$.
 For the simplicial set $\Simp^q$ we get the cylinder DG ring $\opn{Cyl}_{q}(B) := \opn{N}(\Simp^q, B)$.
 The cosimplicial simplicial set structure on $\{ \Simp^q \}_{q \in \N}$ gives rise to the simplicial DG ring structure on $\opn{Cyl}_{}(B) = \{ \opn{Cyl}_{q}(B) \}_{q \in \N}$.

-{\bf Section 4.} In this section we prove the key technical result of the paper, Theorem \ref{thm:152} (a repetition of Theorem \ref{thm:245}), which asserts that the DG ring $\opn{N}(\bsym{\La}^{q}_{i}, B)$ encodes horns in the simplicial set (\ref{eqn:170}).
-We also prove that the canonical DG ring homomorphism $\opn{Cyl}_{q}(B) = \opn{N}(\Simp^{q}, B) \to \opn{N}(\bsym{\La}^{q}_{i}, B)$ is a surjective quasi-isomorphism.
-Combining these results with the lifting property of semi-free DG rings, we deduce Theorem \ref{thm:215} (a repetition of Theorem \ref{thm:150}).
+{\bf Section 4.} In this section we prove the key technical result of the paper, Theorem \ref{thm:152} (a repetition of Theorem \ref{thm:245}), which asserts that the DG ring $\opn{N}(\bsym{\La}^{q}_{i}, B)$ encodes horns in the simplicial set $\opn{SHom}_{}(A, B)$.

+{\bf Section 5.} Here we prove the main result of the paper, namely Theorem \ref{thm:150}, asserting that $\opn{SHom}_{}(\til{A}, B)$ is a Kan complex when $\til{A}$ is semi-free.
+We then introduce the Hom groupoid $\opn{SHom}_{\leq 1}(\til{A}, B)$, and describe it from the simplicial side.

+{\bf Section 6.} This section focuses on the algebraic structure of $\opn{SHom}_{2}(A, B)$; or, in other words, what a DG ring homomorphism $h : A \to \opn{Cyl}_{2}(B)$ looks like.
+Theorem \ref{thm:390} says that $h$ consists of a few DG ring homomorphisms and derivations $A \to B$, satisfying compatibility conditions.

+{\bf Section 7.} Here we study the algebraic structure of the Hom groupoid $\opn{SHom}_{\leq 1}(\til{A}, B)$ when $\til{A}$ is semi-free.
+The results proved in this section are Theorems \ref{thm:270}, \ref{thm:271} and \ref{thm:272} that were mentioned above.